Uber is going to triple its Uber Eats staff across Europe, Africa, and the Middle East

 Besides adding more staff, Uber is also searching for more ways to attract users to its Uber Eats website.
 Currently, around 84% of all Uber Eats orders go through its app, whereas at rival Just Eat, half of all orders come through its website.
 Uber is also rolling out additional, local payment methods for its Eats service as well as working to expand the number of “virtual restaurants” that offer food through its service.

 Virtual restaurants are eateries that lease kitchen space, but have no servers or dine-in options.
-They pop-up in areas of a city where food delivery companies like Deliveroo or Uber Eats realize there is big demand.
+They pop up in areas of a city where food delivery companies like Deliveroo or Uber Eats realize there is big demand.
 Currently in the U.K., Deliveroo leads in virtual restaurant offerings with more than 400 of them–but Uber Eats hopes to catch up and match that by the end of the year.